HeapsIO/heaps-doc/Hello-World.md

 If everything works well, you should now have both `hello.js` and `hello.js.map` files created in your project folder:

 ![image](https://user-images.githubusercontent.com/1022912/45916520-e6ecfd00-be67-11e8-925c-a762c7950045.png)

+### With command line

+If you're not using VS Code, you can compile your project by running `haxe compile.hxml` from the command line.
+Then simply open the `index.html` file in your favorite browser.

 ## Debugging